Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Encryption ###{#HLS_Ingest_Encryption}

-    1. The ingest source MAY choose to encrypt the media segments and publish the corresponding keyfile to the [=Receiving entity=].
+    1. The ingest source MAY choose to encrypt the media segments and publish the corresponding keyfile to the [=receiving entity=].

    ### Relative Paths  ###{#HLS_Ingest_relative_paths}